sajidhamdard/learnjavascript/Syllabus/Syllabus.md

 - Running promises in Parallel
 - Promise Combinators: race, allSettled and any

-## Modern JavaScript Development
+## Modern JavaScript Tools and Techniques

-- An Overview of Modern JavaScript Development
-- An Overview of Modules in JavaScript
+- Modules
-- Exporting and importing in ES6 Modules
+- Exporting and importing in Modules
-- Top-Level await (ES2022)
+- Top-Level await
 - The Module Pattern
 - Bundling With Parcel and NPM Scripts
 - Configuring Babel and Polyfilling